wangeugene/Java/NodeJS/LF/enhance-with-websockets/README.md

-# Mock HTTP GET & POST services with Fastify as the backend & `serve` static content as the frontend
+# Mock HTTP GET & POST services & WebSocket services with Fastify as the backend & `serve` static content as the frontend

 This LinuxFoundation tutorial demonstrates how to: